 Objective: To investigate the importance of two ears in locating sounds and the effect of cupping ears on loudness.

 Show children the Saw-whet Owl Skull drawing, pointing out the position of the two ear canals.
 Notice that they are asymmetrical, with one higher than the other.
 This helps owls locate sounds better than our symmetrical ears.
 Tell the children they will close their eyes and count to ten out loud and then quietly listen for the sound of rustling paper.
 When they hear it, they must point towards the sound and open their eyes.
-While the children are counting loudly, the leader walks to a different place in the room and then rustles a piece of paper.
+While the children are counting loudly, the leader walks to a different place and then rustles a piece of paper.
 Could everyone locate this faint noise correctly?
 Have the children cup their hands behind their ears while you rustle the paper and then listen without hands.
 Is the sound louder or quieter when they cup their hands?
 (Usually sounds louder.)
 How do owls funnel sounds to their ears?
 (By turning the feathers around the ear openings.)

 Materials: paper to rustle; Saw-whet Owl Skull drawing.